ULHPC/puppet-bontmia/README.md

 ## Synopsis

-Configure and manage bontmia
+This module configures a bontmia installation and the backup tasks.

+Note that we use a [forked version of bontmia](https://github.com/hcartiaux/bontmia).

-This module implements the following elements:
+It implements the following elements:

 * __classes__:
   * `bontmia`